-- Call the Office if: - You develop a temperature of over 101 degrees Farenheit (38.3 degrees Celsius) it is not necessary to check temperatures after surgery unless you feel like something is wrong. - Your have increasing redness, pain, weeping fluid, or swelling at their surgical site.
-Swelling is normal for the first few days after surgery, but if swelling returns we would like to know. - If you see a sudden significant increase in bruising or swelling around the eye. - If you have any vision problems we want to know immediately. - If you have severe pain that is not controlled by pain medication, pain that is rapidly increasing. - If you have any concerns or questions, contact us.
+- Call the Office if:

+- You develop a temperature of over 101 degrees Farenheit (38.3 degrees Celsius) it is not necessary to check temperatures after surgery unless you feel like something is wrong. - Your have increasing redness, pain, weeping fluid, or swelling at their surgical site.
+Swelling is normal for the first few days after surgery, but if swelling returns we would like to know. - If you see a sudden significant increase in bruising or swelling around the eye. - If you have any vision problems we want to know immediately. - If you have severe pain that is not controlled by pain medication, or pain that is rapidly increasing on one side of the face. - If there is a large amount of blood draining from your dressings or in your drains. - If you have any concerns or questions, contact us.
 We are used to receiving questions from parents and can help you decide if something is normal or abnormal after surgery.